CrowdStrike/crimson-falcon/docs/AlertsApi.md

   limit: 56, # Integer | The maximum number of detections to return in this response (default: 100; max: 10000).
 Use with the `offset` parameter to manage pagination of results.
   sort: 'sort_example', # String | Sort parameter takes the form <field|direction>.
 Direction can be either `asc` (ascending) or `desc` (descending) order.
 For example: `status|asc` or `status|desc`.
 The sorting fields can be any keyword field that is part of #domain.Alert except for the text based fields.
 Most commonly used fields are status, cid, aggregate_id, timestamp, created_timestamp, updated_timestamp, assigned_to_name, assigned_to_uid, assigned_to_uuid, show_in_ui, tactic_id, tactic, technique, technique_id, pattern_id, product, comment, tags If the fields are missing from the Alerts, the service will fallback to its default ordering
   filter: 'filter_example', # String | Filter Alerts using a query in Falcon Query Language (FQL).Filter fields can be any keyword field that is part of #domain.Alert  An asterisk wildcard `*` includes all results.
 Empty value means to not filter on anything.
 Most commonly used filter fields that supports exact match: cid, id, aggregate_id, product, type, pattern_id, platform ...
 Most commonly used filter fields that supports wildcard (*): assigned_to_name, assigned_to_uuid, tactic_id, technique ...
 Most commonly filter fields that supports range comparisons (>, <, >=, <=): severity, created_timestamp, timestamp, updated_timestamp...
 All filter fields and operations support negation (!).
 The full list of valid filter options is extensive.
 Review it in our [documentation inside the Falcon console](https://falcon.crowdstrike.com/documentation/45/falcon-query-language-fql).
-  q: 'q_example' # String | Search all detection metadata for the provided string }
+  q: 'q_example' # String | Search all alert metadata for the provided string }

 begin
-  # retrieves all Alerts ids that match a given query
+  # Deprecated: please use version v2 of this endpoint.
+Retrieves all Alerts ids that match a given query.
   result = api_instance.get_queries_alerts_v1(opts)
   p result
 rescue Falcon::ApiError => e